"What's so special about an English accent? A lot of Englishmen have them. Pip, Pip, and all that pap!"

 The most glaring error in fake British accents stems from American English's lack of the short "o" (IPA: [ɒ]) sound with which Brits pronounce words such as "pot" and "orange".
 Americans tend to hypercorrect this to the long "o" (IPA: [ɔː]) sound as in "all" or "door".

-Irish actors in particular commonly play British characters, in partly because they are likely to be closely familiar with real British accents (and can thus fake them well) and partly because most young Irish actors looking to build up an international career end up moving to London (it is a rare Irish actor indeed who doesn't have half a dozen British characters on his résumé.)
+Irish actors in particular commonly play British characters, in part because they are likely to be closely familiar with real British accents (and can thus fake them well) and partly because most young Irish actors looking to build up an international career end up moving to London (it is a rare Irish actor indeed who doesn't have half a dozen British characters on his résumé.)

 A subtrope of Fake Nationality